 4. Bicycles everywhere

 Bicycles are apart of the architecture here in the Netherlands.
 They are one with the country – I think some of them have been sitting in the same place for longer then I have been alive!
 The Dutch started this bike mania scheme in the 1970’s in the hopes that people would move away from a car centric approach to safer, more mobile and liveable cities.
-I have to say I do think its a healthier alternative.

 5. The Cheese